Peter Green - All Over Again 1969-70

 B.B.
 King, All Over Again, Ralph J. Gleason's Jazz Casual, US television, 1968.
 Duration: 3.41 minutes.

+It is also possible tha Kossoff heard it from Green.
 Unfortunately, the song was never recorded in the studio by Fleetwood Mac, or released on any official live albums - there were none - by the band during Green's time as a member between the middle of 1967 and May of 1970, or in the immediate decades thereafter.
-It was only during the early 2000s that versions of the song began to appear in bootleg recordings and then, later that decade, on open access sites such as YouTube.
+It was only during the early 2000s that versions of the song began to appear in bootleg and recordings and semi-official releases and then, later that decade, on open access sites such as YouTube.
 The current author - a long time fan of the band since the late 1970s - only discovered the song in March 2021, and this blog is a result of that.
 It seeks to provide references to seven known versions / recordings, of which six are freely available, and discuss those in detail.
 Why do this?
 Well, as noted above, and as stated by so many others in online forums and discussions of the song by learned guitar players, this is one of the greatest blues guitar performances of the modern era, by one of its finest proponents of the electric guitar.
 It is nothing less than that, and accordingly deserves to be more widely recognised as such.

 The present author has listened to a lot of recordings by Peter Green over the years, focusing on his time with John Mayall's Bluesbreakers (1966-67) and Fleetwood Mac (1967-70).
 All Over Now shines brightly amongst the collection of live performances and studio recordings, for a number of reasons.
 It is intensely felt and played by Green; his use of a Fender tube amplifier with reverb on max, and a Gibson Les Paul guitar is a lesson in presentation of the electric blues form; and the audience reaction, where heard, is proof positive that in a live setting this anthemic song of lost love and desperation was incredibly moving.
 The best way to support this is to listen to those few recordings that have been made available online in recent years.
 The best and most inspiring of these is that done by Grateful Dead sound engineer and maker / supplier of LSD, the great Owsley Stanley.
 It appears in one of the three performances by the band at the Warehouse, New Orleans, on 30 and 31 January and 1 February 1970.
 The version of All Over Now is from the second concert and has never been officially released.
 The following live recordings are known to exist, from England, Europe and the United States between 19 April 1969 and 1 April 1970: